Nextiva / Blog / VoIP

 What Is VoIP?

 VoIP is a communications technology that enables you to make phone calls using your broadband connection instead of landline service.
-VoIP stands for Voice over Internet Protocol, which is an open standard for establishing calls through the Internet.
+VoIP stands for Voice over Internet Protocol, an open standard for establishing calls over the Internet.
 Some may also refer to VoIP as Voice over IP.

-Business phone providers use Voice over IP to deliver telephone services to customers instead of having them install and maintain physical phone lines and equipment.
+Business phone providers use Voice over IP (VoIP) to deliver telephone services to customers, eliminating the need for them to install and maintain physical phone lines and equipment.
 VoIP helps make and receive high-quality calls and offers advanced features not usually available on landline service.

 How Does VoIP Work?

-1. Your phone connects to your switch or router in your Local Area Network (LAN).
+1. Your IP phone or VoIP app connects to the router on your Local Area Network (LAN).

-2. When you dial a telephone number, your IP phone tells your VoIP service provider to call the other party.
+2. When you dial a phone number, your phone tells your VoIP service provider to connect the call.

-3. Your VoIP service establishes the call and exchanges data packets from your IP phone.
+3. The provider establishes the call and exchanges data packets from your phone.

-4. Your VoIP phone converts these digital signals into the sound you can hear.
+4. Your VoIP phone converts these incoming digital packets back into clear audio you can hear.

 What Is the Difference Between VoIP and Landline Phones?